Representation Learning for Online and Offline RL in Low-rank MDPs

 Low-rank MDPs capture the latent variable model \citep{Agarwal2020_flambe} shown in \pref{fig:latent_rep} where $\phi^\star(s,a)$ is a distribution over a discrete latent state space $\mathcal{Z}$.
 The block-MDP model \citep{du2019provably} is a special instance of the latent variable model with $\phi^\star(s,a)$ being a one-hot encoding vector.
 Note the linear MDPs \citep{YangLinF2019RLiF,jin2020provably} assume $\phi^\star$ is known.

 Next, we explain two settings: the online learning setting and the offline learning setting.
 Then, we present our function approximation setup and computational oracles.

 \paragraph{Episodic Online learning} In online learning, our overall goal is to learn a stationary policy $\hat \pi$ so that it maximizes $V^{\hat \pi}_{P^{\star},r}$, where $P^\star$ is the ground truth transition.
 We assume that we operate under the episodic learning setting where we can only reset to states sampled from the initial distribution $d_0$ (e.g., to emphasize the challenge from exploration, we can consider the special case where we can only reset to a fixed $s_0$).
 In the episodic setting, given a policy $\pi$, sampling a state $s$ from the state visitation $d_P^{\pi}$ is done by the following \emph{roll-in} procedure: starting at $s_0\sim d_{0}$, at every time step $t$, we terminate and return $s_t$ with probability $1-\gamma$, and otherwise we execute $a_t\sim \pi(s_t)$ and move to $t+1$, i.e., $s_{t+1} \sim P(\cdot | s_t,a_t)$.
-Such a sampling procedure is widely used in the episodic learning setting for discounted infinite horizon MDPs (e.g., \citep{kakade2002approximately,agarwal2021theory,agarwal2020pc}). \looseness=-1
+Such a sampling procedure is widely used in the policy gradient and policy optimization literature (e.g., \citep{kakade2002approximately,agarwal2021theory,agarwal2020pc}). \looseness=-1

 \paragraph{Offline learning} In the offline RL, we are given a static dataset in the form of quadruples: